Thailand to screen tour guides for coronavirus

 National carrier Thai Airways Pcl said on Tuesday it was stepping up protective measures such as disinfecting the passenger cabins and cockpits of flights returning from Chinese cities and other high-risk destinations.

-Thailand recorded 25,029 arrivals at five airports from Wuhan, the epicenter of the coronavirus outbreak, and other affected Chinese cities, between Jan.
+Thailand recorded 25,029 arrivals at five airports from Wuhan, the epicentre of the coronavirus outbreak, and other affected Chinese cities, between Jan.
 3 and Jan.
 27, the health ministry said.

 Most of those Chinese visitors are believed to have returned home, but there are no official numbers on how many may have been stranded when China’s government banned most commercial flights to Wuhan last week.